kingparra/hpfp/15_-_monoid_semigroup/notes.rst

 15.2 What we talk about when we talk about algebras
 ---------------------------------------------------
 An algebra refers to some operations and the set they operate over.
-These operations must adhere to laws.
+These operations may have laws associated with them.

 .. topic:: What does "operate over" mean?